cybertraining-dsc/fa20-523-305/project/project.md

 ## Topic Discussion

-Maintaining correct soil moisture throughout the plant growing process can result in better yeilds, and less overall problems with the crop.
+Maintaining correct soil moisture throughout the plant growing process can result in better yeilds, and less overall problems with the crop [^1].

 ## Dataset
 There are not any publicly available data sources that meet the needs of this project.
 In order to accomplish the goal of building an analytics platform for an indoor farm and the related logistics, simulation data will be created.
 The simulation data will encompass many different situations that could be encountered and labeled by these issues.
 Along with possible issues, the data will include mostly satisfactory situations, as this is what the farmer is most likely to encounter.